Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Biopsy - a morphological study of tissue in vivo.
+Biopsy is a lifetime morphological study of tissue.

-A kidney biopsy is used to diagnose kidney disease and determine the tactics of therapy.
-A diagnostic biopsy of the kidney is used after the possibilities of other, less invasive instrumental methods have been exhausted, including a biopsy of the rectal mucosa, nasopharynx, skin, lymph node.
+Kidney biopsy is used to diagnose kidney disease and determine treatment tactics.
+Diagnostic kidney biopsy is used after the possibilities of other, less invasive instrumental methods have been exhausted, including biopsy of the rectal mucosa, nasopharynx, skin, and lymph node.

 Indications for kidney biopsy

-It is necessary to clarify the causes of massive organic proteinuria, primarily - nephrotic syndrome, renal hematuria, hypertension, tubulopathy.
-Biopsy allows to distinguish between primary (bright) nephritis and nephropathy within the framework of systemic and metabolic diseases, vasculitis, amyloidosis, to establish the type of amyloid, which is important in connection with differentiated therapy of primary and secondary amyloidosis.
-With kidney damage (microhematuria, nephrotic, acute nephritic syndrome ), who joined the insulin-dependent diabetes mellitus in the first years of the disease , a kidney biopsy is usually necessary.
-The prognosis of hypertension persisting after severe nephropathy in pregnant women depends largely on the morphological variant of nephropathy: endotheliosis, focal segmental glomerulosclerosis, sclerosis of interlobular arteries.
+It is necessary to clarify the causes of massive organic proteinuria, primarily nephrotic syndrome, renal hematuria, hypertension, tubulopathy.
+Biopsy allows to differentiate between primary (Bright) nephritis and nephropathy within the framework of systemic and metabolic diseases, vasculitis, amyloidosis, to establish the type of amyloid, which is important in connection with differentiated therapy of primary and secondary amyloidosis.
+In case of kidney damage (microhematuria, nephrotic, acute nephritic syndrome ), which joined in the first years of the disease non-insulin-dependent diabetes mellitus, as a rule, it is necessary to perform a kidney biopsy.
+The prognosis of hypertension, persisting after severe nephropathy of pregnancy, largely depends on the morphological variant of nephropathy: endotheliosis, focal segmental glomerulosclerosis, sclerosis of the interlobular arteries.

-A kidney biopsy is indicated in renal acute renal failure of an unclear etiology.
-At the same time, it radically changes the diagnosis and therapeutic tactics in more than half of the patients with renal acute renal insufficiency, revealing the need for immunosuppressive therapy of fast-progressive glomerulonephritis (14%), allergic acute tubulointerstitial nephritis (11%), necrotizing vasculitis (20%).
-Of great practical importance is the delineation of drug acute tubulointerstitial nephritis, requiring glucocorticoid therapy, and drug prerenal acute renal failure, drug acute tubular and cortical necrosis, intracanalular blockade.
+Renal biopsy is indicated in renal acute renal failure of unclear etiology.
+At the same time, it radically changes the diagnosis and therapeutic tactics in more than half of patients with renal acute renal failure, revealing rapidly progressive glomerulonephritis (14%) requiring immunosuppressive therapy, allergic acute tubulointerstitial nephritis (11%), necrotizing vasculitis (20%).
+Of great practical importance is the distinction between drug-induced acute tubulointerstitial nephritis requiring glucocorticoid therapy and drug-induced prerenal acute renal failure, drug-induced acute tubular and cortical necrosis, intratubular block.

-A kidney biopsy largely determines the overall strategy of renal therapy.
-With ischemic kidney disease and other renovascular hypertension, the results of kidney biopsy allow you to choose the tactics of surgical treatment - angioplasty of the renal artery or nephrectomy.
-Nephrobiopsy can detect relative contraindications to kidney transplantation, it is performed in patients with chronic kidney failure in HD in preparation for kidney transplantation.
-Often relapse and early damage to the transplant is an antibody chronic glomerulonephritis, hemolytic-uremic syndrome, focal-segmental glomerulosclerosis, mesangiocapillary glomerulonephritis.
-In liver-kidney failure, liver transplantation is effective when a kidney biopsy confirms the diagnosis of hepatorenal syndrome or acute tubular necrosis (OCN).
-In the event that a background of active chronic hepatitis with replication of HBV (HCV) shows signs of diffuse fibroplastic nephritis, a liver transplant is required along with the kidney.
+Kidney biopsy largely determines the overall strategy of renal therapy.
+In ischemic kidney disease and other renovascular hypertension, the results of kidney biopsy allow choosing the tactics of surgical treatment - renal artery angioplasty or nephrectomy.
+Nephrobiopsy allows detecting relative contraindications to kidney transplantation, it is carried out in patients with chronic renal failure on HD in preparation for kidney transplantation.
+Often recur and damage the transplant early antibody-based chronic glomerulonephritis, hemolytic uremic syndrome, focal segmental glomerulosclerosis, mesangiocapillary glomerulonephritis.
+In hepatorenal failure, liver transplantation is effective when kidney biopsy confirms the diagnosis of hepatorenal syndrome or acute tubular necrosis (ATN).
+In cases where signs of diffuse fibroplastic nephritis are detected against the background of active chronic hepatitis with HBV (HCV) replication, a liver and kidney transplant is necessary.

 Diagnostic indications for kidney biopsy